Around 1.9 million Australians are living with diabetes. So, how can nuts help? We sum up the latest evidence. In…

 The body of evidence about nuts and allergies continues to grow, with new local and international research papers regularly published.
+Here are some of the key papers in nuts and allergy research.

-Key studies: systematic literature reviews and meta-analyses
+Key studies: Systematic literature reviews and meta-analyses

 A recent systematic review and meta-analysis shows that it may increase allergic and anaphylactic reactions, despite inducing desensitisation.